top of page

 You do not have to keep explaining what happened to people who do not understand why it was so hard to leave.
 A therapist for toxic relationships who is trained in somatic trauma therapy understands the neurobiology and can reach the level where the damage actually lives.

 You have told the story enough times.
 You have done the analysis.
-You have read the books and identified the pattern and watched yourself still respond to a text, still feel the pull, still doubt your own perceptions in moments when you should not have to.
+You have read the books and identified the pattern.
+And you have watched yourself still respond to a text, still feel the pull, still doubt your own perceptions in moments when you should not have to.
 The understanding has done what understanding can do.
 What is left is the work that has to happen below the level of language.

-In my practice, I work with clients across New York, Florida, and all PsyPact states who have arrived at exactly this recognition.
-Using EMDR, Brainspotting, and CRM, with the resourcing and pacing that toxic relationship recovery specifically requires, I work to address what insight cannot reach: the chronic hyperactivation, the impaired trust in perception, the trauma bond's residual pull, and the slow, durable rebuilding of identity that recovery actually requires.
+I work with clients in person at my Gulf Breeze, Florida office and online across New York, Florida, and all PsyPact states who have arrived at exactly this recognition.
+I use EMDR, Brainspotting, and CRM, with the resourcing and pacing that toxic relationship recovery specifically requires.
+The work addresses what insight cannot reach: the chronic hyperactivation, the impaired trust in perception, the trauma bond's residual pull, and the slow rebuilding of identity that recovery requires.

 Explore More